 Most domains extend classes in the actor package to give a specific semantic interpretation to an interconnection of actors.
 It is possible, and strongly encouraged, to define actors in such a way that they can operate in multiple domains.
-Such actors are said to be domain polymorphic [74].
+Such actors are said to be domain polymorphic [80].
 Actors that are domain polymorphic are organized in the packages shown in figure 1.18.
 These packages are briefly described below:

-actor.corba This package includes actors and infrastructure for distributed models that use CORBA. actor.lib This package is the main library of polymorphic actors. actor.lib.com m This is a library of actors for modeling communications systems. actor.lib.conv versions This package provides domain polymorphic actors that convert data between dif- ferent types. actor.lib.gui This package is a library of polymorphic actors with user interface components, such as plotters. actor.lib.hoc This package is a library of higher-order components, which are components that construct portions of a model. actor.lib.imag ge This package is a library of image processing actors that does not depend on JAI or JMF. actor.lib.io This package provides file I/O. actor.lib.io.co mm This package provides an actor that communicate via the serial ports.
-This actor works only under Windows.

-actor.lib.jai This is a library of image processing actors based on the Java advanced imaging (JAI) API.
+actor.corba This package includes actors and infrastructure for distributed models that use CORBA. actor.lib This package is the main library of polymorphic actors. actor.lib.com m This is a library of actors for modeling communications systems [156]. actor.lib.conv rersions This package provides domain polymorphic actors that convert data between dif- ferent types. actor.lib.gui This package is a library of polymorphic actors with user interface components, such as plotters. actor.lib.hoc This package is a library of higher-order components, which are components that construct portions of a model. actor.lib.imag ge This package is a library of image processing actors that does not depend on JAI or JMF. actor.lib.io This package provides file I/O. actor.lib.io.co mm This package provides an actor that communicate via the serial ports.
+This actor works only under Windows. actor.lib.jai ib.jai This is a library of image processing actors based on the Java advanced imaging (JAI) API [152]. actor.lib.java sound This package provides sound actors. actor.lib.jmf This is a library of image processing actors based on the Java media framework API. actor.lib.joyst This package provides an example actor that communicates with a particular I/O device, a joystick. actor.lib.jxta This is a library of experimental actors supporting the JXTA discovery mechanism from Sun Microsystems. actor.lib.logic This package provides actors that perform logical functions like AND, OR and NOT. actor.lib.net This package provides actors that communicate using datagrams.

-actor.lib.javasound

-This package provides sound actors.

-actor.lib.jmf This is a library of image processing actors based on the Java media framework API.

-actor.lib.joystick

-This package provides an example actor that communicates with a particular I/O device, a joystick.